zuozhenggh/learning-library/developer-library/weblogic-to-oci/tear-down-dbcs/tear-down-dbcs.md

 ### If you used docker

-1. stop the services and remove containers:
+1. Stop the services and remove containers:

     ```
     <copy>